SHARE

 1. Pick one narrow job with clear value

-Choose one weekly metric you can measure, such as “auto-resolve delayed low-value orders” or “enrich new leads and schedule a call if they match ICP (Ideal Customer Profile).”
+Choose one weekly metric you can measure, such as “auto-approve small employee expense reports” or “enrich new leads and schedule a call if they match ICP (Ideal Customer Profile).”

 1. Write the policy in simple sentences